yochaigal/cairn/wip/2e/growth.md

 ## Triggers: a Framework for Growth

 As characters engage with the game world, they must increasingly adapt to new realities in the fiction.
 Some of these adaptations are minor and rarely revisited again.
 Others are cumulative, representing a collection of related experiences.
 And some experiences are so powerful that their impact is immediate and unparalleled.
 For each of these it can be helpful to assign _Triggers_, or opportunities for growth.
 These represent significant turning points in a character's life, and should be met with a permanent and related change!
-Good triggers depend on at least two of the following character actions:
+Good triggers depend on characters engaging in at least two of the following:

-- Engaging in a consistent pattern of behavior outside the character's normal scope.
+- A focused, consistent pattern of behavior around a single objective.
 - Taking an obvious risk without knowing the potential outcomes.
 - Interacting with a unique item, creature, or entity.